HerbAvenue/LicenseExpiryManager/README.md

 # License Expiry Manager

 ## Overview
 License Expiry Manager is a user-friendly web application designed to help you stay on top of your licenses, credit cards, and memberships.
-The application allows you to track all your expiry dates in one place, ensuring you can see all your upcoming renewals in one place.
+The application allows you to track all your expiry dates in one place, ensuring you can see all your upcoming renewals.

 ## Features
 - **Centralized Tracking**: Manage all your licenses, credit cards, and memberships from a single dashboard.